 Each vehicle is typically on a 2-minute report interval.
 During that time, the device is sampling speeds usually at 4 times per second.
 These speed samples are used to calculate max speed, inst speed, and avg speed.

 Allows drivers to add information about various stops (e.g., “Customer was not home for delivery.”).
-Drivers can send notes to 477-477 via SMS if their number is associated with the vehicle.
-You can view/edit/add individual stop notes within the History tab, and you can also see stop notes applicable reports (i.e., Stop Notes Report).
+Drivers can send notes to 477-477 via SMS if their number and/or Garmin is associated with the vehicle.
+You can view individual stop notes within the Garmin or SMS Messaging Dashlet(s), the Garmin or SMS Messaging Integration Pages, and you…

 Occurs when two or more consecutive instantaneous speed points are above the speeding threshold.